-Including increased: strength, flexibility, balance, sleep, awareness of body and its needs, ability to be active despite pain or other potential limitations, improved vagal tone and ability to activate parasympathetic nervous system (leading to a host of benefits such as healthy BP) , promotes healthy eating habits, improved heart health & circulation
+Including increased: strength, flexibility, balance, sleep, awareness of body and its needs, ability to be active despite pain or other potential limitations, vagal tone and ability to activate parasympathetic nervous system (leading to a host of benefits such as healthy blood pressure) , healthy eating habits, heart health & improved circulation

 Including increased: awareness of thoughts & feelings, ability to switch between activation and release (regulation skills), attentional skills, sense of calm, ability to work with breath to regulate current state, untangling from tricky thoughts & feelings, lowering of anxious and depressive experiences, mastery & discipline leading to self-efficacy & self-esteem - and hope!